muhsinking/notebook/content/essays/Everything happens for a reason.md

   - frameworks
   - anthropology
 ---
 > We know how this ends.
 You’re going to die and so will everyone you love.
 And then there will be heat death.
 All the change in the universe will cease, the stars will die, and there’ll be nothing left of anything but infinite, dead, freezing void.
-Human life, in all its noise and hubris, will be renderedj meaningless for eternity.
+Human life, in all its noise and hubris, will be rendered meaningless for eternity.
 >
 > But that’s not how we live our lives.
 Humans might be in unique possession of the knowledge that our existence is essentially meaningless, but we carry on as if in ignorance of it.
 We beetle away happily, into our minutes, hours and days, with the fact of the void hovering over us.
 >